lamberta/devkit-doc/api/ui/widget/listview.md

      3. [event.Emitter](./event.html#class-event.emitter)

 If items have to be presented in a list then the `ListView` is the class to use.
 The `ListView` subclasses `ScrollView` which allows it to scroll vertical or horizontal.
-The cells in the `ListView` must be populated by cells of the type `Cell` or a subclass of `Cell`.
+The `ListView` must be populated by cells of the type `Cell` or a subclass of `Cell`.

 Cells are created by the list based on data from a `DataSource`.
 When the list can display a cell it calls the `getCell` function which has to be provided as an opts property to the `ListView` constructor.
 The `getCell` function returns